robindavidgames/ci-project05/README.md

 - add the URLs to the project urls.py: path('', include('home.urls')),
 - In settings.py, add "home" to installed apps.

+## Bugs
+### Views Error
+In my index view, I had made the error where I was rendering a tuple rather than calling a function:

+    return(render, 'home/index.html')

+Luckily, this error was caught very early in the project.
+Changing the line to call the render function solved the error.

+    return render(request, 'home/index.html')

 ## Credits:
 - Base template modified from Bootstrap starter template: https://getbootstrap.com/docs/4.6/getting-started/introduction/#starter-template